 This respects the Japanese preference for credibility over hype.

 Localization is more than a technique—it’s a signal.
-It tells Japanese customers:
+It shows the high quality of customer service and, it tells Japanese customers:

 “We’re not just entering your market—we’re here to understand you.”